bloon-io/bro-sync/README.md

   The following line shows how to get an ID from a sharelink: https://www.bloon.io/share/[a sharelink ID]/

-  How to get a shearlink?
+  How to get a sharelink?
   See https://www.bloon.io/help/sharelinks

 positional arguments: